sdvillal/jagged/README.rst

 --------

 Using jagged is simple.
-There are different implementations that provide two basic methods: *append* adds a new array to the store, *get* retrieves collections of arrays identified by their insertion order in the store.
+There are different implementations that provide two basic methods: **append** adds a new array to the store, **get** retrieves collections of arrays identified by their insertion order in the store.
+Usually the lifecycle of a jagged store is also simple: there is no explicit open, append and get calls can be interleaved at will and the only needed action to warrant consistency is to close after write, which can be achieved by calling **close**, by calling *get* or by using a with statement with the provided context manager.

+This is a `real life`_ small example combining jagged with indices and queries over real data.

+Another synthetic example follows:

 .. code:: python